Why Peer Review Is Essential for Building Better AI Models

 When you hear “peer review,” think of it as a quality check by people who aren’t tied to the project.
 For large language models (LLMs), this means experts, like researchers or technical critics, dig into how the model was built, the kind of data it used, the way it was tested, and even the assumptions behind it.

-Unlike an internal review, this process brings in fresh eyes to spot weaknesses, risks, or even exaggerated claims.
-For LLMs, peer review can look at several things: whether the model treats different groups fairly, whether it avoids harmful results, how robust it is against unusual or tricky inputs, how competent it feels when answering questions, and whether its inner workings are transparent enough to understand.
+Unlike an internal review, this process brings in fresh eyes to spot weaknesses or exaggerated claims.
+For LLMs, peer review in AI can look at whether the model treats different groups fairly or whether its inner workings are transparent enough to understand, which shows the importance of peer review for AI models.

 Why Peer Review Matters